- Slim, comfortable design

 It works with Android phones and iPhones with the former offering slightly richer notification support than the latter.

 It also offers a user interface we haven't seen on Fitbit's fitness trackers before.
 Swipe right and you can see menus to set timers, alarms, view notifications.

-There's the ability to use quick replies to respond to app notifications and you can customise those replies for each individual app they're supported for.
-So for us, the likes of Gmail, Instagram and our native text message app supported sending simple text replies and even emojis.
+There's the ability to use quick replies to respond to app notifications and you can customize those replies for each app they're supported for.
+So for us, the likes of Gmail, Instagram, and our native text message app supported sending simple text replies and even emojis.